Does Fasting Help Anxiety and Depression?

 It’s 2022, and we mothers have come through a lot in 2020 and 2021, and it’s about mothers taking care of themselves, and you can get her book to make one step to self care and better mental health in 2022.

-Intermittent fasting is a wonderful way for you to reduce stress and mental health symptoms, get your brain optimized and focus on yourself.
+Intermittent fasting is a wonderful way for you to reduce stress and mental health issues, get your brain optimized and focus on yourself.
 Self care became a buzzword, but it only works if you do it, and this is that first step.

 I would encourage everyone who wants to learn more or start Intermittent fasting to check out Intermittent Fasting expert, Cynthia Thurlow, NP’s book Intermittent Fasting Transformation.